Skarlso/rcal/README.md

 This Gem will not be a multiuser gem.
 It is intended to be used by a single user in his/her own environment.

-It does use Redis to store user authorizaiton tokens, and it does use CSRF protection via generated token matching, but that is all it does.
+It does use Redis to store the user's authorisation token, and it does use CSRF protection via generated token matching, but that is all it does.

-Your applications credentials must be stored in a file next to this application or as an environment variable.
-That is up to you.
+Your applications credentials must be stored in a file next to this application as `creds.json`.
+And your user_id variable which is used in the store to store your user_id is in a file called `user_id` in the root of this project along with creds.json.